cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 next room, discarding `Godspeed` to break through a door and continue to the next section.

-In this hallway, with the lasers, the player learns another dimension of the new Laser Traps: it can also kill them!
+In this hallway, the player learns another dimension of the new Laser Traps: it can also instantly kill them!
 Players can test it out by walking into the demonic beams instead of hopping over them -- though their appearance (and that the beam in the first room counts as a demon) already invites players to avoid and destroy them.